nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

    Job run at Tue Oct 28 at 08:58 on (r102:jobfs_local=102400kb:mem=512000...
 {% endhighlight %}

-OK so it seems to have worked.
-Now if the job worked as planned you should find a jobscript.ojobid text file has been created with all of the output (if not you might find a jobscript.ejobid file with an error message).
+Now if the job worked as planned we should find a `jobscript.ojobid` text file has been created with all of the output (if not you might find a `jobscript.ejobid` file with an error message).
 To view these file use the `cat` command

 {% highlight bash %}
 [username@raijin1 Model]$ cat jobscript.ojobid